crolfe/vagrant-django/README.md

 * vim
 * virtualenv & virtualenvwrapper
 * sqlite3
-* avahi-daemon (to avoid nasty port forwarding: the VM simply can be accessed by <hostname>.local<port> without any extra config)
+* avahi-daemon (to avoid nasty port forwarding:  e.g. http://ccdev.local:8000 would connect to your Django dev server running on port 8000)

 ##Installation

 * Install [Vagrant](http://www.vagrantup.com)
-* clone this repo
+* Clone this repo
-* change to the vagrant-django directory and type: vagrant up
+* Change to the vagrant-django directory and type: vagrant up
-* once the machine has finished downloading and provisioning, type: vagrant ssh
+* Once the machine has finished downloading and provisioning, type: vagrant ssh

 That's it!

+##Misc

+* Change the hostname by editing the config.vm.host_name line
+* See [here](http://docs.vagrantup.com/v1/docs/vagrantfile.html) for a comprehensive list of config parameters